godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

 - What is the currently selected tool on screen?
 - What are the layers and properties that should be displayed in this project?

-Not only is there the current state of what should be rendered on screen, but there are many different interactions that need to mutate this state - scaling gestures, button taps, colour changes etc.
+Not only is there the current state of what should be rendered on screen, but there are many different interactions that need to mutate this state - scaling gestures, button taps, colour changes, etc.

 ## MVVM and the issues we faced 😣